karunakarrao/DevOps/Terraform/Terraform Basics.md

 Q. Variables
 -------------
-Terraform variables are defined in mutiple ways,  using different .tf files like.
+Terraform variables are defined in mutiple ways,  using different .tf files like. the variable presidence is like below.

+4 Environment Variables
+3 terraform.tfvars
+2 `*.auto.tfvars` (alphabetical order)
+1 -var or –var-file (command-line flags)

 Lab-1: using variables.tf with default values
 ----------------------------------------------